SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/README.md

 # RPi Cross Development

+Next you will study a demo project, where all source code is in your laptop (vm), and the source code is cross-built in your laptop into an ARM executable program.
+The ARM code is then uploaded to raspberrypi.
+In laptop vscode you will then start debugger, which connects to raspberrypi, starts the uploaded executable and attaches to that in order to show all the variables and program flow.
+All this is rather nicely automated, as you will see below.

 ## Setup:
 Have a Raspberry Pi with 32bit Raspbian OS (optionally Lite).
 If you prepare the Raspi boot SD card from image, use 'Raspberry Pi Imager' application and set the following image customisation settings before flashing: